Wolfgang Schlumpf: United States of America

 Upon his arrival in southern Indiana in November 1862, Schlumpf was assigned to parish ministry for a few years.
 In 1865, he was appointed as manager of the monastery's building and farming operations.
 He directed the construction of a new stone monastery building.
 Shortly after St. Meinrad Abbey was raised by the Holy See to the status of an Abbey on September 30, 1870, Schlumpf was appointed Subprior (second assistant to its first Abbot, Martin Marty).

 In March 1878, Abbot Marty assigned Fr Wolfgang to lead a new monastic foundation in Logan County, western Arkansas.
-Marty had made an agreement with the Little Rock and Fort Smith Railroad, to establish a monastery and school in the area, conditioned on the railroad's granting of 640 acres for that purpose from lands they controlled.
+Marty had made an agreement with the Little Rock and Fort Smith Railroad to establish a monastery and school in the area, conditional on the railroad's granting of 640 acres for that purpose from lands they controlled.
 While Bishop Edward Fitzgerald of the Diocese of Little Rock had no authority over such an agreement, he supported the proposal because he needed German-speaking priests to serve new immigrants to the region.
 The railroad also granted 100 acres to Marty for a monastery (or convent) for Benedictine sisters.

 Fr Wolfgang and two monk missionaries, Brothers Hilarin Benetz and Caspar Hildesheim, reached the proposed site of the new monastery on March 15, 1878.
 It became known as St. Benedict’s Priory and served area German immigrants.
 Eventually it developed as the heart of a new settlement.

 Fr.
 Wolfgang served here as Prior until 1881, when he was recalled to St. Meinrad Abbey by the new Abbot, Fintan Mundwiler.
 There he served again as Subprior and business manager.
 In 1884 Fr.
 Wolfgang returned to Switzerland for health reasons.

 The following year, he returned to St. Benedict's in Arkansas as Prior.
 He served in this role as the new monastery became an independent conventual priory in May 1886.
 In August 1891 it was named as an Abbey by Pope Leo XIII, with the name of Subiaco Abbey.
 It was named for Subiaco, Italy, where St. Benedict established his first monastery in the early 6th century.

 Final years

 In September 1894, when Fr Wolfgang was 63, he was recalled to Switzerland by Abbot Basil Oberholzer of Einsiedeln Abbey.
-There Fr Wolfgang was appointed as chaplain of the Benedictine nuns in Glattburg.
-In September 1902, Fr.
-Wolgang returned to Einsiedeln Abbey.
+There Fr.
+Wolfgang was appointed as chaplain of the Benedictine nuns in Glattburg.
+In September 1902, he returned to Einsiedeln Abbey.
 He died there on August 1, 1904.